 The Blue River Story Project

 The Blue River is such an important part of our city and touches so many lives.
 It flows more than 40 miles through rural, suburban and industrial areas.
 It passes parks, forests and wetlands.
-We want to celebrate the good work, memories and experiences of the lives touched by the Blue River and its tributaries.
+The Blue River Story Project celebrates the good work, memories and experiences of the lives touched by the Blue River and its tributaries.